HondaLab/polling/README.md

 ## In general speaking,
 it takes a time to sensing an environment and sending the obtained data.
-For example, in the case of human beging, sensing time delay between sensing and movement is about 0.2 second.
+For example, in the case of human beging, time delay between sensing and movement is about 0.2 second.
 Shorter delay-time brings a better responce to realize the real-time movement or other reactions.